PARAA - Fundamentals, Financials, History, and Analysis

 Business Segments

-Paramount Global operates through three main segments: TV Media, Direct-to-Consumer, and Filmed Entertainment.
+Paramount Global operates through three main business segments: TV Media, Direct-to-Consumer, and Filmed Entertainment.

-The TV Media segment encompasses the company's broadcast operations, including the CBS Television Network, domestic broadcast television stations, and international free-to-air networks like Network 10, Channel 5, Telefe, and Chilevisión.
-It also includes domestic premium and basic cable networks such as Paramount with Showtime, MTV, Comedy Central, Paramount Network, The Smithsonian Channel, Nickelodeon, BET Media Group, and CBS Sports Network, as well as international extensions of these brands.
-Additionally, this segment covers domestic and international television studio operations, including CBS Studios and ShowtimeMTV Entertainment Studios, as well as CBS Media Ventures, which produces and distributes first-run syndicated programming.
-Digital properties such as CBS News Streaming and CBS Sports HQ are also part of this segment.
+The TV Media segment, which generated approximately 65% of Paramount's consolidated revenues in 2024, encompasses the company's domestic and international broadcast networks, including the CBS Television Network, owned television stations, and international free-to-air networks such as Network 10, Channel 5, Telefe, and Chilevisión.
+It also includes domestic premium and basic cable networks like Paramount with Showtime, MTV, Comedy Central, Paramount Network, The Smithsonian Channel, Nickelodeon, BET Media Group, and CBS Sports Network.
+The segment's revenues primarily come from advertising, affiliate and subscription fees, and content licensing and distribution.

-The Filmed Entertainment segment consists of Paramount Pictures, Paramount Players, Paramount Animation, Nickelodeon Studio, Awesomeness, and Miramax.
+The Filmed Entertainment segment, contributing approximately 10% of consolidated revenues in 2024, consists of Paramount Pictures, Paramount Players, Paramount Animation, Nickelodeon Studio, Awesomeness, and Miramax.
+This segment focuses on the production and acquisition of films, series, and short-form content for global release and licensing across various platforms.

 Conclusion